SPIP

 • it saves the image in a predefined format (for example, transforms a PNG into a GIF),

-• it removes the transparency information and replaces the transparent parts by a colour.
+• it removes the transparency information and replaces the transparent parts with a specified colour.

-The typographical image created from the text is in PNG format with transparent parts.
-By applying the image_aplatir filter, we transform it to a GIF, and fill all the transparent zone with red (ff0000).
+The typographical image created from the title text of an article is in PNG format with a transparent background.
+By applying the image_aplatir filter, we transform it into a GIF, and fill out all of the transparent zone with basic red (ff0000).

 image_nb

-The image_nb transforms an image to gray levels (known as “black and white” in photography)
+The image_nb transforms an image to grey-scale (known as “black and white” in photography)

-Without parameters (left image), the filter computes the gray levels as a ponderation of each colour component of the original image, following this equation:
+Without parameters (the left-hand image), the filter computes the grey levels as a weighting of each colour component in the original image, according to this equation:

-You can set a ponderation for each RGB component by specifying a per-thousand value.
-For example (right image):
+You can for ce different weightings for each RGB component by specifying a per-thousand value.
+For example (the right-hand image):

-will take each colour with the same level.
+will assign each colour with an equal weighting.

 image_sepia

-The image_sepia filter applies a «Sepia» processing to the image.
-This type of effect applied to a photography will give the impression of an old photography tonality.
+The image_sepia filter applies a "Sepia" processing to the image.
+This type of effect applied to a photography will give the impression of the tonality of an old technology photograph.

-Without parameters (left image), the sepia value is by default, «896f5e» (in RGD hexadecimal).
-You can provide this sepia tone as a parameter, for example (right image):
+Without parameters (the left-hand image), the sepia value is by default, "896f5e" (in RGB hexadecimal).
+You can provide this sepia tone colour as a parameter instead, for example (the right-hand image):

 image_gamma

-the image_gamma filter changes the luminosity of the image.
-It makes an image brighter or darker.
+The image_gamma filter changes the luminosity of the image.
+It makes an image appear either brighter or darker.
 It takes a numerical parameter between -254 and 254.
-Positive values will brighten the image (254 making the image all white) while negative values will darken the image (-254 making the image all black).
+Positive values will brighten the image (254 making the image all white), while negative values will darken the image (-254 making the image all black).

 image_alpha

-The image_alpha filter will change the transparency of the whole image and transform it to PNG 24 with an alpha layer.
+The image_alpha filter will change the transparency of the whole image and transform it into PNG 24 with an alpha layer.
 If the image already has transparency information, the values are merged.

 The parameter is a numerical value between 0 and 127: 0 doesn’t change the image while 127 makes it completely transparent.